-Darín Utilizes Networking to Land Competing Job Offers
+Coding Bootcamp Student Utilizes Networking to Land Competing Job Offers

 Throughout my service and work with non-profit organizations, I noticed a disconnect between the needs of the organizations and their databases.
 The databases often lacked data fields and reporting options for the organizations to do their data entry and analysis in an efficient manner.
 This sparked my curiosity to find out who makes databases.
-I learned about information architecture and slowly started looking for ways to learn coding.
-My last employer was sharing information about We Can Code IT’s boot camps when I was trying to decide if I wanted to take classes full-time or part-time at Tri-C. I remembered hearing about WCCI when it was first founded and being excited by the prospect of learning in a woman and PoC centered environment, but I was in a contracted position at the time.
+I learned about information architecture and slowly started looking for ways to learn to code.
+My last employer was sharing information about We Can Code IT’s coding bootcamp when I was trying to decide if I wanted to take classes elsewhere.
+I remembered hearing about We Can Code IT when it was first founded and being excited by the prospect of learning in an inclusive environment, but I was in a contracted position at the time.
 Needless to say, I was excited to look them back up and enroll.